 This transfer program prepares students to transfer into baccalaureate programs in adolescent education at public and private colleges and universities.
-Graduates will have satisfied all of SUNY's general education knowledge requirements and will have completed two courses in a foreign language, one course in adolescent development, one in foundations of education, and at least four courses in one of six concentrations - history/social studies, biology, chemistry, English, math or physics.
+Graduates will have satisfied all of SUNY's general education knowledge requirements and will have completed two courses in a foreign language, one course in adolescent development, one in foundations of education, and at least four courses in one of six concentrations - history/social studies, biology, chemistry, English, math, or physics.

-Transfer requirements for students in adolescent education vary across public and private colleges and universities.
-Therefore, students should work closely with their faculty adviser to ensure that they meet the particular entrance requirements of their transfer college of choice.
+Because transfer requirements for students in adolescent education vary across public and private colleges and universities, students should work closely with their faculty adviser to ensure that they meet the entrance requirements of their chosen transfer college.
 The minimum cumulative grade point average for admission as a transfer student in adolescent education to SUNY colleges and universities varies from 2.5 to 3.0, with some transfer colleges also setting minimum grade point averages in concentration courses and in courses in adolescent development and foundations of education.

-This is a new program.
-However, the New York State Department of Labor rates the employment prospects for secondary school teachers as favorable through 2016 while the U.S. Department of Labor expects employment for secondary school teachers to grow by nine percent between 2008 and 2018.
+The New York State Department of Labor rates the employment prospects for secondary school teachers as favorable through 2016 while the U.S. Department of Labor expects employment for secondary school teachers to grow by nine percent through 2018.

-- Liberal Arts & Sciences: Social Sciences
+- Biological Science

 - Liberal Arts & Sciences: Humanities

 - Liberal Arts & Sciences: Math & Science

-- Biological Science
+- Liberal Arts & Sciences: Social Sciences

-History/Social Studies and English concentrations: Algebra (Math A)
+- History/Social Studies and English concentrations: Algebra (Math A) - Biology and Chemistry concentrations: Algebra, Geometry, Algebra 2/Trigonometry (Math A and B), Biology, Chemistry

-- Biology and Chemistry concentrations: Algebra, Geometry, Algebra 2/Trigonometry (Math A and B), Biology, Chemistry - Math and Physics: Algebra, Geometry, Algebra 2/Trigonometry (Math A and B), Biology and Chemistry or Physics
+Math and Physics concentrations: Algebra, Geometry, Algebra 2/Trigonometry (Math A and B), Biology and Chemistry or Physics

-LIBERAL ARTS & SCIENCES: ADOLESCENT EDUCATION (TEACHER EDUCATION TRANSFER)
+LIBERAL ARTS & SCIENCES: ADOLESCENT EDUCATION (TEACHER EDUCATION TRANSFER) -AA Degree

-HISTORY/SOCIAL STUDIES CONCENTRATION
+TYPICAL FOUR-SEMESTER PROGRAM HISTORY/SOCIAL STUDIES CONCENTRATION